 1.3 Non Water-Based Paints

-Oil paints, encaustic and egg tempera use linseed oil, wax, and egg respectively as vehicles, although solvents are often used as a thinner and for cleanup.
-Turpentine and mineral spirits (paint thinner), for example, are used in oil painting mediums, for thinning, and for cleaning brushes.
+Oil paints, encaustic and egg tempera use linseed oil, wax, and egg respectively as vehicles.
+Solvents are often used as a thinner and for cleanup.
+Turpentine and mineral spirits (paint thinner), for example, are used in oil painting mediums for thinning and for cleaning brushes.
 Alkyd paints use solvents as their vehicle.
 In addition, many commercial paints used by artists also contain solvents.

 Hazards: